sujitmore21/flutter-a-z-guide-2025/lib/ui_kit/README.md

-# Flutter Trading UI Kit
+# Flutter Comprehensive UI Kit

-A comprehensive, production-ready UI kit specifically designed for trading applications.
-This kit provides a complete set of components, themes, and utilities for building professional trading interfaces.
+A comprehensive, production-ready UI kit designed for modern applications across Finance & Fintech, E-Commerce & Retail, and Healthcare & Fitness domains.
+This kit provides a complete set of components, themes, and utilities for building professional applications.

 ## 🎯 Overview

-The Trading UI Kit is built with the following principles:
+The Comprehensive UI Kit is built with the following principles:
-- **Trading-First Design**: Every component is designed specifically for trading applications
+- **Domain-Specific Design**: Components tailored for specific industry needs
 - **Scalable Architecture**: Easy to integrate into existing projects
 - **Production Ready**: Battle-tested components for real-world applications
 - **Responsive**: Works seamlessly across mobile, tablet, and desktop